 If you’re wondering how to have a small wedding, there are plenty of intimate wedding ideas to consider and small wedding venues you can check out.
 Planning a small wedding can be just as much work as a large one – it’s up to you how much time, money, and effort you put into your big day.

-Use our small wedding ideas and tips on how to plan a small wedding to create your dream wedding with only your closest friends and family members in attendance!
+Use our small wedding ideas and tips on how to plan a small wedding to create your dream wedding with only your closest loved ones in attendance!

 What is Considered a Small Wedding?

 The average wedding has roughly 100 or more guests in attendance, so a wedding with a guest list under 50 people is generally considered a small wedding.

 Your small wedding can have anywhere from 50-60 guests, or you could go for a truly tiny wedding of only 20, or even an private wedding ceremony with only a few witnesses.
 Our small wedding ideas work for a range of guest list sizes!